jamesdsmyth/artic/README.md

   * Outline reuseable components and match npm packages for these
 * Phase 2
   * Install React Native, Jest and any other dependancy library
-  * Add initial build of structure with navigational package
+  * Add base main menu global wrapper and navigational package
-  * Install Jest and set up the test runner

 ### Sitemap
 * Views